yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 17. Select **Finish**.

-18. Back on the Visual Studio Publish page for the `TailspinToysWeb` project, select **Publish** to start the process of publishing your Web API to your Azure API App.
+18. Back on the Visual Studio Publish page for the `WideWorldImporters.Web` project, select **Publish** to start the process of publishing your Web API to your Azure API App.

     ![The Publish button is highlighted on the Publish page in Visual Studio.](media/visual-studio-publish-web-app.png "Publish")